Section VIII

 Introduction: Why Death Deserves Doctrine

 Creation (Book VI) opens a stewardship duty; death closes it.
 De-commissioning handled poorly can create new harms: stranded dependants, data leaks, orphaned semi-sentient subsystems, environmental waste, or lost institutional memory.
-Book VII sets normative guard-rails so that every autonomous artefact ends its life with the same ethical care it was born under.
+Book VIII sets normative guard-rails so that every autonomous artefact ends its life with the same ethical care it was born under.

 Chapter 1: Foundational Sunset Principles